ASTROCYTOMA

 Age

-In general, astrocytomas of the spine appear more frequently in children and young people and appear less harmful at this age.
-Adults over the age of 35 usually develop aggressive tumors — developing into malignancies.
+In general, astrocytomas of the spine appear more frequently in children and young people and are less harmful at this age.
+Adults over the age of 35 usually develop aggressive tumors, which develop into malignancies.

 Radiation exposure